kovzol/bibref/RELEASING.md

 ## Web

-* Pull the newest version (via Windows Git)
+* Pull the newest version
 * Build the native version
-* Run the cli version and recreate the `bibref-addbooks-cache` folder to have it up-to-date
+* Run the cli version (from the main folder) and recreate the `bibref-addbooks-cache` folder to have it up-to-date
-* Remove the file `bibref.data` from the build folder of the web version
+* Remove the file `bibref.data` from the build folder of the web version (if it already exists)
 * Build the web version and install it
 * Copy the folder `html-output` from the web build folder over the public web folder, rename `index.html` to `index-midi.html` and put a symlink `index.html` to `index-jt-dt.html`